 Fender amps tend to have a cleaner, more precise sound.
 They are well-suited for blues, jazz, and rock.
 Even other styles where you need a more nuanced and subtle approach.

 Both brands offer a wide range of different models.
 So it’s important to consider the specific needs of your music when choosing an amp.
 For example, Fender does make some models that have a bit more gain.

 Comparing Different Models

 Let’s take a look at amplifiers from both brands to see how they compare in the same range.
-Their output power offerings are slightly different, and so this is something to keep in mind as well as head or combo.
-Fender makes more combo based amps when compared to Marshall.
+Their output power offerings are slightly different.
+This is something to keep in mind as well as head or combo.
+Fender makes more combo amps when compared to Marshall.

 Lower Power Models

 For lower wattage options, we will consider 20-50 watt models.